 - Food – It’s not uncommon for eczema to develop alongside asthma and allergies triggered by foods such as dairy products.
 If your child is badly affected it may be worth trying to identify any foods they are eating which could be adding to the problem – it’s a case of elimination and reintroduction to identify cause and effect.

 - Moisturisers – there are lots of treatments you can try to help soothe the dry, itchy rashes including emollients and lotions which help to keep the skin supple.

-- Wash powders – it’s also worth testing different wash powders – there are several brands which are designed for use with sensitive skin.
+- Washing detergents – it’s also worth testing different laundry wash detergent powders – there are several brands which are designed for use with sensitive skin.

 - Clothing – as well as making sure you dress your child in natural fabrics such as cotton to reduce eczema flare-ups.
 That’s why Scratchsleeves eczema mitts and PJs are made from natural silk and cotton to help calm irritated skin.

 - Of course, you can find lots of help and advice on the treatment of eczema on our Daily Life: Living with Eczema blog.